-In this guide we’re going to use a Raspberry Pi to mount a USB drive.
-In this guide we show you both how Raspbian automatically mounts a drive and how to do it manually.
+In this guide, we’re going to use a Raspberry Pi to mount a USB drive.
+We show you both how Raspbian automatically mounts a drive and how to do it manually.

 If you’re looking to have this drive accessible over your network, then the Raspberry Pi samba server is better suited for your needs.

-If you want to see how this is done visually then be sure to check out my video below.
+If you want to see how to do this project visually, then be sure to check out my video below.
 It will take you through all the necessary steps to getting your USB drive mounted correctly.
-If you do like the video then be sure to subscribe to stay up to date on all my projects, guides and much more.
+If you do like the video, then be sure to subscribe to stay up to date on all my projects, guides and much more.

 You will need some basic equipment for setting up a Raspberry Pi mounted USB drive.